The Third Party Litigation Funding Law Review: USA

 - Percentages based on the total recovery: when funding has been tranched or other triggers defined, many contracts assign escalating percentages of the total recovery owed to the funder for each tranche or period (say, 15 per cent, 20 per cent, 25 per cent and 35 per cent).
 These escalating percentages force parties to seriously consider earlier settlements and reduce the incentive to chase large but unlikely recoveries.

-As briefly mentioned above, no federal laws or rules regulate the disclosure of third-party funding agreements in the United States.32 Accordingly, as with the other laws and rules on various issues that potentially could impact third-party funding transactions, at present disclosure rules vary by court or other local jurisdiction.33
+As briefly mentioned above, no federal laws or rules regulate the disclosure of third party funding agreements in the United States.36 Accordingly, as with the other laws and rules on various issues that potentially could impact third party funding transactions, at present disclosure rules vary by court or other local jurisdiction.37

 At the time of this writing, the vast majority of states and courts do not have across-the-board disclosure requirements for outside funding arrangements.
 At the state level, Wisconsin is the only state requiring litigation funding disclosure in commercial litigation, pursuant to a law passed in March 2018.
 The Wisconsin law requires parties – without receiving a discovery request from the opposing party – to 'provide to the other parties any agreement under which any person, other than an attorney permitted to charge a contingent fee representing a party, has a right to receive compensation that is contingent on and sourced from any proceeds of the civil action, by settlement, judgment, or otherwise'.
-At the court level, one notable exception to the general rule is that the Northern District of California expressly requires parties to disclose the identity of funders – but only in class and collective actions.34
+At the court level, the US District Court for the District of New Jersey garnered much attention and spurred robust debate when it enacted Local Civil Rule 7.1.1 in June 2021.38 That rule requires disclosure of 'any person or entity that is not a party and is providing funding for some or all of the attorneys' fees and expenses for the litigation on a non-recourse basis'.39 Similarly, but in a much more limited fashion, the Northern District of California is another exception to the general rule in that it expressly requires parties to disclose the identity of funders – but only in class and collective actions.40

-Several other jurisdictions also have adopted rules requiring disclosure of funding arrangements to avoid judicial conflicts of interest.35 Approximately half of the federal circuit courts36 and one-quarter of the federal district courts37 require publicly owned third parties with a financial interest in the outcome of litigation to be disclosed for conflict reasons.
-However, those rules do not impact third-party funding arrangements with the majority of US litigation financing firms because they are privately held.
+Several other jurisdictions also have adopted rules requiring disclosure of funding arrangements to avoid judicial conflicts of interest.41 Approximately half of the federal circuit courts42 and one-quarter of the federal district courts43 require publicly owned third parties with a financial interest in the outcome of litigation to be disclosed for conflict reasons.
+However, those rules do not impact third party funding arrangements with the majority of US litigation financing firms because they are privately held.

 Again, the results of these disputes vary, although the trend largely disfavours disclosure.
-A number of courts have found that documents related to litigation funding are irrelevant as a matter of law and therefore not subject to disclosure.40 And even where documents arguably might be relevant, many courts look to confidentiality and privilege doctrines to shield funding-related documents from disclosure – particularly where materials are shared between the claimant or counsel and the funder following execution of a non-disclosure agreement.
-Moreover, Indiana, Nebraska and Vermont have enacted statutes that specifically provide that litigation funding arrangements do not undermine the attorney–client privilege or work-product doctrine.41
+A number of courts have found that documents related to litigation funding are irrelevant as a matter of law and therefore not subject to disclosure.46 And even where documents arguably might be relevant, many courts look to confidentiality and privilege doctrines to shield funding-related documents from disclosure – particularly where materials are shared between the claimant or counsel and the funder following execution of a non-disclosure agreement.
+Moreover, Indiana, Nebraska and Vermont have enacted statutes that specifically provide that litigation funding arrangements do not undermine the attorney–client privilege or work-product doctrine.47 Perhaps not surprisingly, then, a Westfleet Advisors study of all known US court decisions in July 2021 found that judges denied any significant discovery or allowed discovery only on a redacted basis 83 per cent of the time.48

 According to the 'American Rule', prevailing parties typically cannot recover their costs of suit unless expressly permitted by contract or an applicable statute.
 Thus unlike in jurisdictions such as the United Kingdom where cost-shifting is the norm, if a funder in the United States finds itself in the unenviable position of backing a losing case, its loss is typically only for the amount of capital it invested.
 While certain contract claims in funded litigation or arbitration may mandate fee-shifting, as a general matter, security for adverse costs often is – quite literally – foreign to US funding agreements.